The trace space of anisotropic least gradient functions depends on the anisotropy: Preliminaries

 \section{Preliminaries}

 In this Section, we shortly recall the main definitions and results related to the anisotropic least gradient problem.
 From now on, we assume that $\Omega \subset \mathbb{R}^2$ is an open bounded set with Lipschitz boundary and $\phi$ denotes a norm on $\mathbb{R}^2$.
 We will often require that $\phi$ is strictly convex, i.e. its unit ball is strictly convex.
 We focus on results related to existence of solutions and briefly discuss the assumptions on the domain and regularity of boundary data.
-To simplify the presentation, we restrict ourselves to the two-dimensional case, with the assumption that $\phi$ is a norm.
+To simplify the presentation, we restrict ourselves to the two-dimensional case.

 First, we recall the notion of anisotropic BV spaces (see \cite{AB}); a classical reference for the general theory in the isotropic case is \cite{AFP}.
 We start with the definition of the anisotropic total variation.